Internet and Its Uses · 4 question types

 Network topologies, protocols (HTTP, TCP/IP, FTP, DNS) and network hardware appear consistently.

 Every network needs a small set of physical components.
-The IGCSE syllabus names five of them.
+Five are commonly listed.

 A Network Interface Card (NIC) is the piece of hardware inside a device that lets it connect to a network.